 Caregiving is an act of compassion and dedication for those we love – but it can often come at a price, from caregiver burnout to compassion fatigue.
 Discover strategies to best care for others and yourself during your caregiving journey.

-Caregiving can be complicated.
-Learn how those giving and receiving care need to compromise and set boundaries to achieve a healthy care partnering relationship.
+Taking care: Navigating the complexities of caregiving can be a daunting task for caregivers.
+Learn how those who receive and provide care need to strike a balance and establish boundaries to foster a healthy care partnering relationship.

 It’s hard to see someone you love struggling with old age or a medical condition – it’s even harder to support them when you live far away.
 How do you know if they can handle daily chores?
 Are they taking their meds on time?
 Do they pay their bills and visit their doctor when needed?

 Are caregiver expenses tax deductible?
 How to claim caregiver medical expenses

 Paying for Mom’s or Dad’s prescriptions, doctor’s appointments, or medical monitoring devices can get expensive.
 You may have had to make home modifications or offer financial assistance to help your older loved ones support themselves.